colbywight/Numerical-Analysis/steepestDecent.md

 **Language:** C++

-**Description/Purpose:**  The purpose of this routine, similar to Jacobi iteration, is to the appoximate solution the the linear equation Ax = b.
-This is one of the first simple iterative methods we will implement.
+**Description/Purpose:**  The purpose of this routine is to the appoximate solution the the linear equation Ax = b.
 In oreder for assured convergence to a solution we can use a symetric positive definite matrix.
-This routine is useful in that it is easy to code.

 **Input:** The required inputs for this routine are A, b, x0, tol and maxIter.
 Where we have A as a nxn (square) matrix.
 We will mainly use this code on not only square but large symetric positive definite matricies as this routine works well for thindin the soultion to these types of problems. b and x0 are vectors of lenght n as well. b is the solution vector and x0 will be our initial guess for our x vector.
 As usuall we will use tol and maxIter to break out of a loop when either out desired tolerance level is met or the maximum allowable interations has been tried.